 Their sunglasses are all in a similar neutral palette.
 You can find just about any of their frames in one of five or six staple colors, with a few outliers.
 The shapes tend toward classic and timeless rather than trendy or sporty.

 Lowercase sunglasses are ideal for those who appreciate the craftsmanship that goes into the design and execution of a precision item.
 If you like luxury watches, you’ll probably be happy with a pair of Lowercase sunglasses.
 They are some of the more expensive options on our list.
 But they are a truly timeless piece, so you’ll be able to get plenty of wear and use from them for years.
 Overall, Lowercase NYC makes some of the best sunglasses made in the USA.
 I highly recommend these sunglasses.

 Dom Vetro’s Origin and Manufacturing Locations

-Although it’s name sounds exotic to the American ear, Dom Vetro sunglasses are made in Los Angeles.
-This West Coast boutique sunglass brand hails from Culver City, where their manufacturing facility is located.
-If you are curious and want to see their process in person, Dom Vetro offers 45 minute factory tours, as well as style consultations and visits with an on-site optometrist.
+Although its name sounds exotic to the American ear, Dom Vetro sunglasses are made in Los Angeles.
+This West Coast boutique sunglass brand hails from Culver City, where its manufacturing facility is located.
+If you are curious and want to see their process in person, Dom Vetro offers 45-minute factory tours, as well as style consultations and visits with an on-site optometrist.

 What We Like and Don’t Like About Dom Vetro Sunglasses

-The company does offer a temple monogram feature on any of their sunglasses.
-Simply add it on when you order and you can get your pair personalized for added style (and identification, if needed).
+The company does offer a temple monogram feature on any of its sunglasses.
+Simply add it on when you order, and you can get your pair personalized for added style (and identification, if needed).
 You can also choose from one of three sizes to ensure the best fit for your face.

 13. Liquid Eyewear (Good for Active Sports)